User Interface Designer

 Brüel & Kjær

+To understand the human ear anatomy, we begin with the parts of the outer ear (also called auricle or pinna).
+Next, the middle ear transmits the sound from the outer ear to the inner ear.
+This is done through the auditory ossicles, which are three tiny bones in the middle ear.
 In its normal state, the ossicles have an amplifying effect to efficiently excite the fluid in the inner ear.
-However, muscles in the middle ear can change this to actually attenuate the oscillations, thus providing a protective mechanism in case of excessive sound pressure.
+However, muscles in the middle ear can change this and attenuate the oscillations.
+This provides a protective mechanism in case of excessive sound pressure.
 However, the adjustment is too slow to protect against impulsive events, such as explosions - which can cause hearing damage.

 The Outer Ear

 The outer ear consists of the pinna and the external auditory canal, also called the ear canal.
 As already discussed in ‘Listening in 3D’ (Waves, October 2017), the pinna plays an important role in the external auditory source location.